MC vs. NM-B Romex In Residential Applications

 • MC metal-clad cable is greenlit for wet applications with an appropriate jacket, while NM-B is banned from being used in wet locations.

-• MC metal-clad is allowed to be used both outdoors and indoors, while Romex is banned from outdoor use.
-However, MC is also more often used indoors.
+• MC metal-clad is allowed to be used both outdoors and indoors, while Romex is banned from outdoor use due to its non-metallic sheath.
+However, MC is also more often used indoors than outdoors.

 • NM is prohibited for hazardous locations, while MC-HL, a subtype of MC, is designed for hazardous areas.
 Note that regular MC should not be used in hazardous locations as it could become a subject to physical damage.

-• Use MC in corrosive conditions only if its armor is specifically corrosion-resistant.
+• You can use MC in corrosive conditions only if its armor is specifically corrosion-resistant.
 NM-B is not allowed in corrosive conditions.
 You can use building wires in conduit as a plausible alternative in these situations.

-• MC Cable is allowed to use as a service entrance cable instead of SER and SEU, whereas Romex is not.
+• MC Cable is allowed to be used as a service entrance cable instead of SER and SEU, whereas NM-B Romex does not fit this purpose.

-• NM-B is banned for use near flammable gasses.
+• NM-B is banned from using near flammable gasses due to its non-metallic sheath.

-• NM cable indoors is mostly installed in enclosed walls, while type MC cable can be exposed.
+• NM cable indoors is mostly installed in enclosed walls, ceilings, or floors, while type MC cable can be exposed without additional protection.

-• MC is used as power, control, and lighting cable in feeders and branch circuits.
+• MC is power, control, and lighting cable in feeders and branch circuits.

 • MC is allowed for cable trays.